luisbocanegra/kwin-panel-auto-hide/README.md

 2. Then calls  `org.kde.plasmashell /PlasmaShell evaluateScript` using `callDBus` with passed screen and maximized state
 3. The plasma script loops through all panels
    1. Checks if the panel screen property is the same as the window one
-   2. If it is then toggles auto hide depending on the window maximized state
+   2. If it is then toggles between `autohide` and `windowsbelow` depending on the window maximized state
+4. The dodge mode works by listening for windows geometry chanages
+   1. If a windows enters the area of a panel that can hide and has dodge mode enabled, the panel will be hidden
+   2. When the window leaves the panel area the panel is restored
+5. The reason for using `windowsbelow` is because:
+   * Tiled windows using shortcuts automatically enter the panel, making it dodge as intended
+   * Dodge movement seems smoother
+   * Switching from `autohide` to `windowscover` doesnt bring the panele back without hovering it first

 ## Contributing